Simple Butterscotch Pudding

 - In a large heavy saucepan whisk together the brown sugar, cornstarch, and salt.
 Whisk in the milk, cream and eggs until fully blended.
 Bring to a boil over medium-high heat, whisking very frequently, then continue to boil, whisking constantly, for 1 minute.

 - Remove from the heat and whisk in the vanilla.
-Pour into one large bowl or 6 to 8 smaller serving dishes, then cover surface with plastic wrap and refrigerate until chilled, at least 1 hour for the smaller dishes, 2 1/2 hours for a bigger bowl.
+Pour into one large bowl or 6 individual serving dishes, then cover surface with plastic wrap and refrigerate until chilled, at least 1 hour for the smaller dishes, 2 1/2 hours for a bigger bowl.